Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Schr oder slicings

 \subsection{Definition of Schr\"oder slicings, and their growth}

-We want to define Schr\"oder slicings so that they form a subset of the Baxter slicings, that is enumerated by the Schr\"oder numbers, and whose growth is described by rule~\eqref{rule:newSchroeder}.
+We want to define Schr\"oder slicings so that they form a subset of the Baxter slicings that is enumerated by the Schr\"oder numbers, and whose growth is described by rule~\eqref{rule:newSchroeder}.
 To do that, recall that a ``canonical'' subtree of $\TBax$ isomorphic to $\TSch$ was built in the proof of Theorem~\ref{thm:SchInBax}.
 From there, it is enough to label the vertices of $\TBax$ by the corresponding Baxter slicings, and to keep only the objects which label a vertex of this ``canonical'' subtree.
 With this global approach to the definition of Schr\"oder slicings, the problem is to provide a characterization of these objects that would be local, \emph{i.e.}~that could be checked on any given Baxter slicing without reconstructing the whole chain of productions according to rule~\eqref{rule:BaxterMBM} that resulted in this object.

-For the sake of clarity, we have chosen to reverse the order in the presentation of Schr\"oder slicings, that is to say, we will first give their ``local characterization'', and then prove that they grow according to rule~\eqref{rule:newSchroeder}.
+For the sake of clarity, we have chosen to reverse the order in the presentation of Schr\"oder slicings: we will first give their ``local characterization'', and then prove that they grow according to rule~\eqref{rule:newSchroeder}.
 It will be clear in the proof of this statement (see Theorem~\ref{thm:SchroederSlicings_growth}) that Schr\"oder slicings correspond to the ``canonical'' subtree of $\TBax$ on Baxter slicings described earlier.

 \begin{definition} Let $B$ be a Baxter slicing of a parallelogram polyomino $P$, and let $u$ be a horizontal block of $B$.
 We denote by $\ell(u)$ the width of $u$.
 The projection $X(u)$ of $u$ on the lower border of $P$ is the lower-most point of this border whose abscissa is that of the right edge of $u$.
 We now define $r(u)$ to be the number of horizontal steps on the lower border of $P$ to the left of $X(u)$ before a vertical step (or the bottom-left corner of $P$) is met. \end{definition}